Vipavas/Past-Project-Experience/README.md

 4. Word Segmentation Project\
 AI cannot separate many words in long sentences and in other languages will get more details that AI cannot do.
 Therefore, we will write the code and separate them correctly and save them as a dictionary.
-However, in this project, the AI cannot separate the word by itself but we need to know the basics and understand how it works from the lesson in the classroom.\
+However, in this project, the AI cannot separate the word by itself, but we need to know the basics and understand how it works from the lesson in the classroom.\
 Text Corpus: [CorpusTest.docx](https://github.com/Vipavas/Past-Project-Experience/files/7917951/CorpusTest.docx)